Public Lecture Series 2012: Keep it Clean - Pollution(s) and Solution(s)

 Professor Kortenkamp has served on the US National Research Council Panel on cumulative risk assessment for phthalates, and is currently a member of the US Consumer Health Advisory Panel on the assessment of phthalates.
 He has produced the State of the Art Report on Mixture Toxicology for the European Commission, DG Environment.
 Recently, he has been called on to the World Health Organisation panel for updating the Global Assessment of Endocrine Disrupters.

 He earned his PhD from Bremen University, Germany, and in 2001 started his academic career at the School of Pharmacy, University of London.
-In July 2011 he joined Brunel University, West London.
+In July 2011 he joined Brunel University, London.

 Professor Hua Zhao is currently the Head of Mechanical Engineering Department at Brunel University.
 He is the Chairman of UnICEG, a collaborative grouping of UK universities and industries on combustion engines research and development.
 As the Director of Centre for Advanced Powertrain and Fuels research at Brunel, Professor Zhao leads a team of 20 academic staff and researchers on the fundamental studies and applied research of cleaner and more efficient combustion engines and their fuels.